In this video, C. Warren Axelrod explains the security risk and potential benefits of outsourcing and cloud computing for financial services firms.

 or web service.

-Certainly some of these services, like email security and
+Certainly some of these services, like email security and monitoring, can

 be much superior by a third party.
 Others, depends how you do it.
 There

 isn't a lot, as far as I can see, in security services being offered

 specifically over the cloud.
 Much more of the issue is the securing of the

 cloud computing services that you use.
 And in a lot of cases, such as

 Amazon, if you read the documentation, is essentially, we have a